axiros/docutools/docs/dev_install.md

 When you want to use docutools within your project, in order to generate documentation for it:

-- Add `docutools = "^<version>"` as a development dependency, e.g. within a :srcref:fn=pyproject.toml file.
+- Add `docutools = "^<version>"` as a **development dependency**, e.g. within a :srcref:fn=pyproject.toml file.
-- Set required :srcref:fn=environ,t=environment variables
+- Some :srcref:fn=environ,t=environment variables are required for specific features
 - Adapt your `mkdocs.yml` file for the plugins you want to use.
-We do not interfere with any custom css or js
+We do not interfere with any custom css or js.

 ## Using `docutools` Task Runner

 A task runner automates common developer jobs.
 You may want to use the same task runner within your project than we do.

-docutools' task runner is based on shell functions and currently supports only [conda][cond] for virtual environment related tasks.
+- docutools' task runner is based on shell functions
+- for virtual environment related tasks it currently supports only [conda][cond]
+- See the section about hooks below, regarding how to modify that, e.g. in favor of venvs

 !!! hint "Alternatives"